NixOS/nix/doc/manual/src/language/import-from-derivation.md

 This has performance implications:
 Since evaluation is sequential, each required store object that is not already in the store will also be realised sequentially.
+Usually, if store objects are not already present, realisation is orders of magnitude slower than evaluation.

 Passing an expression `expr` that evaluates to a store path to any built-in function which reads from the filesystem constitutes Import From Derivation: